Readit News logoReadit News

 Also, please address the matter of using the overprovisioned power in summer.
 Possible projects are underground thermal storage ("Pit Thermal Energy Storage", only works in places where heating is required in winter), desalination, producing ammonia for fertilizer, and producing jet fuel.

-adwn · a day ago
+adwn · 2 months ago

 > 1. Do the other costs scale with the number of panels?